omeka-s-modules/StaticSiteExport/README.md

 interface, click on "Static Site Export" in the navigation, and click the "Export new static site" button.

-On this page you will configure the export by entering a "Base URL", selecting a "Theme", and declaring whether to "Include private resources".
+On this page you will configure the export by selecting a "Theme" and declaring whether to "Include private resources".

-- "Base URL": enter the absolute URL of your published site including the protocol, host, path, and a trailing slash (e.g. `https://example.org/`).
 - "Theme": select one of the available themes that will be appplied to your static site.
 - "Include private resources": check if you want to include private resources (items,